twr/msie2vbox/README.markdown

 # Introduction
 msie2vbox creates VirtualBox machines from the Microsoft Application Compatibility VPC images that Microsoft provide for testing websites in Internet Explorer versions 6, 7 or 8.

-The small application comprised of a bash script, the Python BeautifulSoup (ver 3.0.7a) library, and a python script.
+The application only supports downloading and installing the Windows XP VPC image.
+This image defaults to IE6 but contains shortcuts to update to IE7 or IE8.
+It is recommended that a local copy of the downloaded VPC image be kept to make creating subsequent VirtualBox VMs quicker.

-To run msie2vbox, just execute in a shell, passing in the required version of IE:
+To run msie2vbox, just execute in a shell.

->`./msie2vbox.sh -v8`

- The Python script,
-''getvpcurls.py'' is used to retrieve the direct download URL for the Application Compatibility VM for the given version of Internet Explorer.
-For example, to get the download link for IE6,

->`./getvpcurls.py ie6`

-will return the appropriate URL.
+>`./msie2vbox.sh`

 ## Dependencies
 * [VirtualBox](http://www.virtualbox.org/)